inchkev/garden/README.md

 I have found that the best way to have the .DS_Store file update, and thus the `cultivate.js` script to know where you have moved your files, is to first make all your updates and movements, and then delete the `index.html` file before re-running the script.
 Deleting a file in a directory seems to trigger an update to .DS_Store which in turn updates the location data of its contents.

 Also important to know is that the "Sort By" and background color properties of the current directory is stored in the .DS_Store file of the *previous directory*.
-This is not an issue when visiting subsequent directories, but does mean that the script, in `cultivateHelper()`, will attempt to read the `.DS_Store` file in the directory *before* the one you have passed in.
+This is not an issue when visiting subsequent directories, but does mean that the script, in the beginning, will try to read the `.DS_Store` file in the directory *before* the root directory.
+This happens in `cultivateHelper()`.

 ### additional dependencies